mozilla/bakery/README.md

 # About

-Bakery is a remote Optimizely A/B test deployment tool which utilizes the [Optimizely REST API](http://developers.optimizely.com/rest/introduction/index.html) and a modified version of the [FunnelEnvy Optimizely-Node Tool](https://github.com/funnelenvy/optimizely-node).
+Bakery is a remote Optimizely A/B test creation tool which utilizes the [Optimizely REST API](http://developers.optimizely.com/rest/introduction/index.html) and a modified version of the [FunnelEnvy Optimizely-Node Tool](https://github.com/funnelenvy/optimizely-node).
 The repository hosts two different deployment tools, one on the Web (stable) and one as a Node.js script (unstable).
 The web application is written using Node.js, Express.js, and Nunjucks.
 The script is written using Node.js.

 # Usage